Morning After Pill

 Can a man buy the morning after pill in the UK?

-A man can buy the morning after pill in the UK on your behalf, but it’s up to the pharmacist or doctor whether they will allow it.
+A man can buy the morning after pill in the UK on a woman’s behalf, but it’s up to the pharmacist or doctor whether they will allow it.
 Whether you get it from a clinic, pharmacy, or online, the healthcare professional providing the morning after pill needs to know who is taking the medication to make sure it’s safe and suitable.
 They also need your consent that you’re happy to take the pill and understand the pros and cons.

 If you get the morning after pill with ZAVA, you only need to answer a few online questions about your health, without talking to anyone face-to-face.
 Men cannot buy the morning after pill from ZAVA.